artus-analysis/Sherivf/INSTALLATION.md

 Now, set up SheRivf: Clone the repository and source the ini script to set the environment paths and get tools from CVMFS:

-    git clone git@github.com:dhaitz/SheRivF.git  # or with https: git clone https://github.com/dhaitz/SheRivF.git cd SheRivF
+    git clone git@github.com:dhaitz/Sherivf.git  # or with https: git clone https://github.com/dhaitz/Sherivf.git cd Sherivf
     . scripts/ini_sherivf.sh
     cd ..

 Then, install the needed programs by following the command-line instructions below.
-Please install the programs in the same folder next to the SheRivF toolkit.
+Please install the programs in the same folder next to the Sherivf toolkit.

 For batch submission of jobs necessary for PDF fits and large-scale MC production, [grid-control](https://ekptrac.physik.uni-karlsruhe.de/trac/grid-control) is used.